MicrosoftDocs/azure-stack-docs/azure-stack/operator/iot-hub-rp-manage-capacity.md

    [![iot hub dashboard - overview](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-overview.png)](media\iot-hub-rp-manage-capacity\dashboard-rp-iot-hub-overview.png#lightbox)

-3. Select the **capacity** view on the left.
+3. Select the **Capacity** view on the left.
 The number of nodes shown is the current number of nodes allocated to IoT Hub.
 To increase capacity, select the IoT Hub cluster name, change the number of nodes, then select **Update Scale**.

    > [!IMPORTANT]
    > Only IoT Hub cluster scale-out (smaller-to-larger) is supported for preview.
 Scale-in (larger-to-smaller) will be supported in the General Availability (GA) version of IoT Hub.